 By the mid-1800s, water distribution was starting to be managed by local municipalities.
-By the 1880s, while towns and cities were not forced to supply water to their citizens, disasters like fires and disease compelled municipalities to make improvements to their water supply systems.
+While towns and cities were not forced to supply water to their citizens, disasters like fires and disease compelled municipalities to improve their water supply systems.

 In 1910, Toronto began chlorinating its water supply to kill off harmful bacteria.
-By 1928, the number of people dying from typhoid fever had dropped.
+By 1915, the number of people dying from typhoid fever had dropped substantially.

 Construction of the Facility

-Now Toronto’s greatest collection of Art Deco buildings, the water treatment facility was part of a city-wide project to improve the drinking water system.
-It was all masterminded by Toronto’s then Commissioner of Works, R.C.
+Now Toronto’s most outstanding collection of Art Deco buildings, the water treatment facility was part of a city-wide project to improve the drinking water system.
+It was masterminded by Toronto’s then Commissioner of Works, R.C.
 Harris.

-The civil engineers for the site were Gore, Nasmith & Storrie, the hydraulic engineers were HG Acres & Co while the architect was Thomas Pomphrey.
-Construction began in 1932 by the time it was completed in 1939, the facility cost $15 million (1930’s value) to build.
+The civil engineers for the site were Gore, Nasmith & Storrie, the hydraulic engineers were HG Acres & Co, and the architect was Thomas Pomphrey.
+Construction began in 1932, and by the time it was completed in 1939, the facility cost $15 million (1930s value) to build.

 The palatial plant sat idle for over two years as City Council wanted to save operating costs.
 It was finally put into operation in November 1941.

 The Architecture of the R.C.
 Harris Water Treatment Plant

 The group of magnificent buildings includes the Filter Building, the Service Building and the Pumping Station.
 All three are clad with buff brick and Queenston limestone.
 Along with beautiful arched windows, they feature sophisticated Art Deco details like flattened geometrical ornamentation in the stone, brick and metal.